Duty of Driver, etc. of Motor Vehicle if Accident Occurs

 - Can they prove you did anything wrong?

-The maximum penalty for this offence is 10 years imprisonment and/or a fine of 1200 penalty points as well as a licence cancellation and disqualification
+The maximum penalty for Duty of Driver, etc. of Motor Vehicle if Accident Occurs (s61 of the Road Safety Act 1986) is 10 years imprisonment and/or a fine of 1200 penalty points as well as a licence cancellation and disqualification.

 This kind of offence is heard in the Magistrates’ Court.

 What is the legal definition of Duty of Driver, etc. of Motor Vehicle If Accident Occurs?The Police must show that you drove a motor vehicle at the time that an accident occurred.
 And you either failed to stop, render assistance, provide your name and address to the other party or report the accident to police.

 “Were you in a car accident and did you do something wrong?”